(PhD, U. of Connecticut, 2004)

 I teach courses both for the International Studies minor as well as core courses for the MA in International Studies, in addition to being an MA thesis advisor.

-I am excited to have created two new courses that will be offered in 2012!
-One for the Department of Anthropology about visual anthropology, which received funding from the BB&T Center for Leadership Development, and the other for the Honors College on Cuban history and culture.
+I have created and taught two new courses.
+One for the Department of Anthropology on visual anthropology, which received funding from the BB&T Center for Leadership Development, and the other for the Honors College on Cuban history and culture.

 Prior to my arrival to North Carolina in 2008, I lived in Havana, Cuba with my husband and dog, who are both now in Greenville.
-Living in Cuba gave me the rare and unique perspective to understand daily life on a profound level that I can share through my work in the classroom and beyond.
+We had a recent addition to our family in January of 2014, a little girl, Francesca Sofia!
+Living in Cuba gave me the rare and unique perspective on Cuban daily life, as well as a deeper understand, that I can share through my work in the classroom and beyond.